kinow/autosubmit/docs/source/userguide/configure/develop_a_project.rst

             # test [40] / small [40] // large [40]
             PROCESSORS_PER_NODE: 40

-Controling the number of active concurrent tasks in an experiment
+Controlling the number of active concurrent tasks in an experiment
 ----------------------------------------------------------------------

 In some cases, you may want to control the number of concurrent tasks/jobs that can be active in an experiment.